raas-dev/configent/README.md

 This script essentially handles the whole automated setup (dotfiles, apps, VSCode, zsh) of the machine it is run in and the script is non-interactive.

-The default shell is not changed to zsh (as there is a chance that zsh installation has failed), but you may do it (and get prompted) by running `bin/install_zsh` after `bootstrap` has finished.
+The default shell is not changed to zsh , but you may do it (and get prompted) by running `bin/install_zsh` after `bootstrap` has finished.

 ### symlink_dotfiles